cms-opendata-workshop/2024-07-29-CERN/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
   Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) on which they have administrative privileges.
-They should have a working virtual machine or Docker container environment as listed in the pre-exercises section.
+They should have a working software container environment as listed in the pre-exercises section.
 </p>

 {% comment %}